Canada

 The Windy Creek wildfire was discovered approximately 30 kilometres northeast of Chetwynd on Monday and grew “rapidly upon ignition” to cover 40 hectares by the evening, the B.C.
 Wildfire Service said in update overnight.

-The agency says four helicopters are battling the blaze from the sky, along with air tankers that are dropping water and fire retardant.
+Four helicopters were battling the blaze from the sky, along with air tankers dropping water and fire retardant.

-Ground crews and heavy equipment are also on site, with additional support requested as crews are working to create access routes to the fire site and to secure a water source to fight the fire.
+Ground crews and heavy equipment were also on site, with additional support requested as crews worked to create access routes to the fire and to secure a water source to fight the flames.

 The Windy Creek wildfire is believed to have been caused by human activity.